 - partially nibbled food, packaging or other materials

 - nests -which look like balls of material loosely woven together

 Actual look and size: The fur colour varies between light brown and grey.
-Body length varies between 60-90mm and the tail can add an additional 100mm.
+Body length varies between 60-90mm, and the tail can add 100mm.
 Often the droppings found are black, rod-shaped and 3-6mm long.

 The most common sign of rats are: